5 Ways to Improve Your Leapfrog Hospital Safety Grade

 Build a culture of safety to make an impact throughout your organization

-The grade covers 6 areas: medication safety, inpatient care management, infections, maternity care, inpatient surgery, and pediatric care.[2]
-Promoting a culture of safety will impact all areas.
+The grade covers six areas: medication safety, inpatient care management, infections, maternity care, inpatient surgery, and pediatric care.
+Promoting a culture of safety in your organization will positively impact all areas.

 1. Examine Error Hotspots to Focus Interventions